James Madison University - Virginia Tech Collaborative Partnership

 By outlining a clear pathway and course equivalencies, both the engineering and liberal arts student are able to participate in Virginia’s Tech Talent Pipeline.
 Many students will find that they can complete their MEng degree in just one extra year.

 How to apply

-- Completion of one of the approved Pathways below:
+- Students must complete one of the approved Pathways below:

 Pathway for James Madison University computer science major students to the JMU/VT Accelerated UG/G CSA MEng

 James Madison University computer science undergraduate majors naturally meet the basic course requirements to apply for the JMU/VT Accelerated UG/G CSA MEng and undertake the process detailed above to apply for admission into the program.